Leyti Seck: Biography

 Seck competed in the 2003 Alpine Skiing World Cup, where he finished 61st in the giant slalom, with a time of 3:09.35.
 This placed him ahead of reigning Olympic gold medallist Jean-Pierre Vidal, and brought him to the attention of the Austrian skiing team, with whom he began to train.
 Christian Mayer said of Seck, "He has amazing talent, I was really surprised at his performance."

 In the 2004 Cup, he failed to finish the slalom; he did not qualify for the 2005 Cup.
-In the 2006 Alpine Skiing World Cup, Seck took part in the slalom, which he failed to complete.
 Seck took part in the 2005 Alpine skiing world championships, failing to complete the slalom, and finished 54th in the giant slalom with a time of 133.56.
+In the 2006 Alpine Skiing World Cup, Seck took part in the slalom, which he again failed to complete.

 Seck was Senegal's only representative at the 2006 Winter Olympics in Torino, Italy.
 He finished 55th in the Men's super-G, with a time of 1:42.87, but failed to finish the slalom and giant slalom events.
 His best result to date came at the Mitterfirmiansreut in Germany in 2006, where he finished fifth in the slalom with a time of 1:21.53.

 He was scheduled to compete at the 2007 Alpine skiing world championships, but Senegal withdrew, reportedly with Seck's consent, in protest against new qualification rules imposed by the International Ski Federation to scale down the number of competitors.
 Seck competed in the 2007 Alpine Skiing World Cup but failed to complete.
 Seck competed once again for Senegal at the 2010 Winter Olympics, in Vancouver, Canada.
 He did not finish in the men's slalom, and placed 73rd overall in the giant slalom.